NamkiuZhang/DeliverableThree/README.md

             When I try to log in with correct username and incorrect password, Then I should see an error message.

-User Story 2: As a user, I want to search the web site, So that I can find products I want that the online have.</br>
+User Story 2: As a user, I want to search the web site, So that I can find products I want that the online have.

 1)Scenario: search items the store have.
 	    Given I open the home page of the online store,
             When I try to search iPad,
             Then I should see the product iPad.
 2)Scenario: search items the store does not have.